 To evaluate statistical and clinical heterogeneity, we examined the data using forest plots sorted by theoretically plausible factors.
 A correlation between test accuracy and the degree of likely spectrum bias was observed.
-Studies enrolling patients with a $\geq 1+$ dipstick result^{103,108,111} or including any patients already diagnosed with preeclampsia110 would likely be subject to greater spectrum bias than those recruiting all patients with 24-hour tests for suspected preeclampsia, regardless of indication.
-Three studies fell somewhere in the middle, where patients could be enrolled with a $\geq 1+$ protein dipstick reading, but also for other specific indications (e.g., worsening hypertension) that did not require a positive protein dipstick result.
-Sorting by the population enrolled, we observed that most of the highest sensitivities were in studies that enrolled only patients with a positive dipstick test; differences between groups were statistically significant in meta-regression (Appendix F Figure 3).
+Studies enrolling patients with a 1+ or higher dipstick result^{103,108,111} or including any patients already diagnosed with preeclampsia110 would likely be subject to greater spectrum bias than those recruiting all patients with 24-hour tests for suspected preeclampsia, regardless of indication.^{105,107,109,119} Three studies fell somewhere in the middle, where patients could be enrolled with a 1+ or higher protein dipstick reading but also for other specific indications (e.g., worsening hypertension) that did not require a positive protein dipstick result.^{104,106,113} Sorting by the population enrolled, we observed that most of the highest sensitivities were in studies that enrolled only patients with a positive dipstick test; differences between groups were statistically significant in meta-regression (Appendix F Figure 3).
 Heterogeneity was low after adjustment for enrollment criteria (I^2 =15.9%).
 For specificity, however, these differences did not explain the high statistical heterogeneity, nor were alternative explanations found.
-Poor reporting across the included studies on the specific type test assay limited our ability to evaluate the possible contribution of the index test used against the observed heterogeneity.
+Poor reporting across the included studies on the specific type of test assay limited our ability to evaluate the possible contribution of the index test used against the observed heterogeneity.

-Two studies evaluated the accuracy of albumin:creatinine urine tests in 321 pregnant women. ^{94,106} Both studies evaluated the DCA 2000 point-of-care system (Bayer Healthcare, Whippany, NJ) that estimates albumin:creatinine in 7 minutes from a 40 microliter urine sample utilizing immunoturbidometric (albumin) and colorimetric (creatinine) assays.
-The samples were collected before the 24-hour urine collection was initiated 94 or in the early morning before the final 24-hour specimen.
-106 The sensitivities were similar at the common threshold of 2.0 mg/mmol, but the specificities differed (Figure 2).
-The sensitivity was 0.94 (95% CI, 0.85 to 0.98) and the specificity was 0.94 (95% CI, 0.87 to 0.98) in the good-quality study of 171 pregnant women (45% significant proteinuria).
-94 In the fair-quality study of 150 pregnant women (8.7% significant proteinuria), the sensitivity was 1.00 (95% CI, 0.75 to 1.00) and the specificity was 0.68 (95% CI, 0.59 to 0.76).
-106 This study also evaluated the albumin:creatinine urine test at two other thresholds (3.5 mg/mmol and 8.0 mg/mmol) and found similar sensitivities as (1.00) and higher specificities than those of the 2.0 mg/mmol threshold (0.88 and 0.96, respectively) (Appendix F Table 4).
+Two studies evaluated the accuracy of albumin:creatinine urine tests in 321 pregnant women.^{94,} 106 Both studies evaluated the DCA 2000 point-of-care system (Bayer Healthcare, Whippany, NJ) that estimates albumin:creatinine in 7 minutes from a 40- μ L urine sample utilizing immunoturbidometric (albumin) and colorimetric (creatinine) assays.
+The samples were collected before the 24-hour urine collection was initiated94 or in the early morning before the final 24-hour specimen.106 Sensitivity was similar at the common threshold of 2.0 mg/mmol, but specificity differed (Figure 2).
+Sensitivity was 0.94 (95% CI, 0.85 to 0.98) and specificity was 0.94 (95% CI, 0.87 to 0.98) in the good-quality study of 171 pregnant women (45% significant proteinuria).94 In the fair-quality study of 150 pregnant women (8.7% significant proteinuria), sensitivity was 1.00 (95% CI, 0.75 to 1.00) and specificity was 0.68 (95% CI, 0.59 to 0.76).106 This study also evaluated the albumin:creatinine urine test at two other thresholds (3.5 and 8.0 mg/mmol) and found similar sensitivity (1.00) and higher specificity than for studies using the 2.0 mg/mmol threshold (0.88 and 0.96, respectively) (Appendix F Table 4).

-The good-quality study in 171 pregnant women also evaluated the Microalbustix and Clinitek albumin:creatinine urine dipsticks (Bayer Healthcare, Whippany, NJ).94 The Microalbustix was read visually by two observers while the Clinitek dipstick only could be read on the Clinitek 50 urine chemistry analyzer.
-The visually read Microalbustix dipstick had lower sensitivity (0.49 [95% CI, 0.38 to 0.61]) than the automated Clinitek dipstick did (0.58 [95% CI, 0.47 to 0.70]), but identical specificities (0.83 [95% CI, 0.74 to 0.90]) (Appendix F Table 4).
+The good-quality study in 171 pregnant women also evaluated the Microalbustix and Clinitek albumin:creatinine urine dipsticks (Bayer Healthcare, Whippany, NJ).94 The Microalbustix dipstick was read visually by two observers, while the Clinitek dipstick could only be read on the Clinitek 50 urine chemistry analyzer.
+The visually read Microalbustix dipstick had lower sensitivity (0.49 [95% CI, 0.38 to 0.61]) than the automated Clinitek dipstick (0.58 [95% CI, 0.47 to 0.70]) but identical specificity (0.83 [95% CI, 0.74 to 0.90]) (Appendix F Table 4).